tarngaina/LtMAO/README.md

 # Documentation
 ## Shortcut & How to Run as Admin
 1. Launch shortcut: When running the app for first time, a `LtMAO.lnk` (shortcut file) will be created in same folder as `start.bat`.
-You can run `LtMAO` as Admin through `LtMAO.lnk`.

 ![](https://i.imgur.com/YRsKEVm.png)

-2. Desktop shortcut: Can be created inside setting tab.
+2. Desktop shortcut: Can be created in setting tab.

+ You can run `LtMAO` as Admin through shortcut.

 ## File Explorer Context menu
-Can be added in setting tab.
+Can be added/removed in setting tab.

 ![](https://i.imgur.com/LVJ2Cfw.png)

 ## cslmao
 Just [cslol-manager](https://github.com/LeagueToolkit/cslol-manager), but different UI.

-Need to set Game folder inside setting tab first to work.
+**Important**: Need to set Game folder in setting tab first to work.

 ![](https://i.imgur.com/EwbPaQW.png)